 - Find positivity in the relationship that you have with your loved one

-Being an unpaid carer for your loved one can be challenging and demanding, but there is help out there that can aid you to take the pressure off without you losing control of the care that you are providing to them.
+Being an unpaid carer for your loved one can be challenging and demanding.
+However, there is help out there that can help to take the pressure off without you losing control of the care that you provide.
 Ultimately, being a carer can also be a very rewarding experience that brings you closer to your loved one.
 Think of it as an opportunity to spend quality time with someone you love.

 More Support for Carers